LearnOnDemandSystems/docs/lod/create-cloud-subscription.md

 1. **Description**: Text used to describe the managed Cloud Subscription that you are setting up.

-1. **Organization**: The organization in LOD where the managed Cloud Subscription will be used.
+1. **Organization**: The organization in Skillable Studio where the managed Cloud Subscription will be used.

 1. **Cloud Subscription Pool**: Choose the Cloud Subscription Pool you wish to use with the Cloud Subscription.